Software apps and online services

 git clone https://github.com/mariocannistra/radio-astronomy-fftw.git

-Configure your position and scan parameters editing radioConfig.py:
+Configure your position, scan parameters and other preferences editing radioConfig.py:

 sudo nano radioConfig.py